20-alicial/interpretable-ML/README.md

   * jspsych-dual-clickable-box.js
   * jspsych-ml-flowchart.js

-Open `experiment.html` in browser (tested in Chrome) to run the experiment.
+Clone & open `experiment.html` in browser (tested in Chrome) to run the experiment.